 Each facility is assessed using a risk assessment tool.
 Based on the result of the assessment process each facility is given a risk rating of 1 (high), 2 (substantial), 3 (moderate) or 4 (low).

 All facilities have an initial assessment and a level of risk assigned.
 At least annual reviews are conducted in all facilities to assess the appropriateness of the risk rating.
 Reassessment of the risk rating for a facility may also be required at other times where there are changes to a risk indicator.

 Monitoring activities for facilities are based on the risk rating for the facility and aimed to ensure that the regulatory burden is appropriate to the risk.
 Where a facility scores a risk rating of 1 (high) a management plan will be developed that includes the changes required to reduce the risk rating and an onsite visit to monitor improvements at least three months from the date of the assessment.
 As the level of risk decreases the frequency of onsite visits will be decreased to three to six monthly, and then six to nine monthly or annually.

 In addition to onsite visits, monitoring activities include paper audits, telephone contact and written correspondence.
 The type of audit conducted may be routine or may focus on a particular area.
 Regardless of the risk rating all facilities receive regular visits to ensure compliance with the NSW licensing standards.

 After each audit a report is sent to the facility.
 The report may ask for improvements to be made.
 The Regulation and Compliance Unit continues to monitor each facility to follow up on the progress of these improvements.
 The risk level is reassessed as improvements are implemented.

-There are currently 99 licensed private hospitals in New South Wales.
-During 2019 all except two facilities received a risk rating of 4 (low).
+There are currently 98 licensed private hospitals in New South Wales.